devleaks/cockpitdecks-docs/docs/Extending/Web Decks.md

 ### Web Deck List (Web Deck Home Page)

-When started, the virtual web decks server offers a Welcome page with all virtual web decks available to the user.
+When started, the web decks server offers a Welcome page with all web decks available to the user.
 Selecting a deck starts it in another web navigator window.

 ![[webdeck-list.png]]

 ### Web Deck Example

-Here is a virtual web deck, carefully designed to represent an existing Elgato Stream Deck MK.2 deck.
+Here is a web deck, carefully designed to represent an existing Elgato Stream Deck MK.2 deck.
 Cheaper.

 ![[webdeck-example.png]]